✓ Updated May 2026

 Frequently Asked Questions

-When is the absolute best time to visit Torres del Paine if I want to hike the 'W' trek without the crowds but still have decent weather?
+When is the absolute best time to visit Torres del Paine if I want to hike the 'W' trek without too many crowds but still have decent weather?

 Honestly, shoulder seasons are your sweet spot.
-Aim for late March to early April, or October to mid-November.
-You'll miss the peak summer rush (December-February), meaning fewer people on the trails and in the refugios, plus the autumn colors or spring wildflowers are stunning.
-Just be prepared for unpredictable Patagonian weather – layers are your best friend, no matter the season!
+Aim for late March to early April or late October to early November.
+You'll still get manageable crowds, fewer biting insects than summer, and the autumn colors in March/April are absolutely breathtaking.
+Just be prepared for unpredictable Patagonian weather – layers are your best friend!

-What's the deal with booking accommodation inside the park?
+What's the deal with booking accommodations and campsites inside the park?
 Do I really need to book months in advance?

 How many days do you need in Torres del Paine National Park, Chile?